adithya-gv/outfit-recommender/README.md

 ## Background

 ## Dataset Overview
 The dataset we plan to use is the H&M clothing purchase history dataset.
 The dataset has both text data of over 1 million logged clothing transactions, each attributed to a given ID representing a distinct person.
-The dataset also has metadata of the clothes, as well as metadata about the clothes, and images of each clothing item.
+The dataset also has metadata for clothing and images of each clothing item.

 ## Problem Statement
 Our problem is twofold.